John Small (cricketer): 1764–1771

 The earliest definite mention of Small dates from the 1764 season when Hambledon played three matches against Chertsey.

 In August 1768, Small scored more than 140 runs for Hambledon against Kent at Broadhalfpenny Down.
 This was a feat almost unheard of at that time but it is not quite clear from the original source if it was in one innings or his match total.
 Only a week later, playing for Hambledon against Sussex at Broadhalfpenny Down, Small scored "about four-score notches ... and was not out when the game was finished", Hambledon winning by 7 wickets.

 In 1769, Hambledon played Caterham at Guildford Bason and won by 4 wickets.
-A contemporary report in the Reading Mercury states that "the utmost activity and skill in the game was displayed by each individual through the whole course of this match, but particularly the batting of Messrs Small and John Bayton on the Hambledon side".
+A contemporary report in the Reading Mercury states that "the utmost activity and skill in the game was displayed by each individual through the whole course of this match, but particularly the batting of Messrs Small and John Bayton on the Hambledon team".

 Small was involved in one of the most controversial incidents in early cricket history when Hambledon played Chertsey at Laleham Burway in September 1771.
 Hambledon won the match by 1 wicket.
 It was in this game that Chertsey's Thomas White used a bat that was as wide as the wicket, possibly in an attempt to force an issue about the width of the new straight bats that had recently replaced the old curved sticks.
 Whether that was White's intention is unclear but his action ensured that a new rule was passed which limited the width to 4.25 inches.
 This rule supported a written motion presented by Hambledon bowler Thomas Brett that was counter-signed by club captain Richard Nyren and senior batsman Small.
 The original of Brett's memorandum, bearing Small's signature, is maintained by Marylebone Cricket Club in its museum at Lord's.